-Sudanese Education Enrichment for Families (SSEF) is a 501(c)3 non-profit organization committed to helping South Sudanese refugees and their families who have resettled in Massachusetts.
+South Sudanese Enrichment for Families (SSEF) is a 501(c)3 non-profit organization committed to helping South Sudanese refugees and their families who have resettled in Massachusetts.

-By 2012 SEF had raised more than 2.4 million dollars.
-This money has been used for educational grants, a Saturday educational enrichment program for families (with a special focus on children and adult English language learners), citizenship support and tutoring, technology support and services, and to run the South Sudanese Community Center in Arlington.
+By 2012 SSEF had raised more than 2.4 million dollars.
+This money has been used for educational grants, a Saturday educational enrichment program for families (with a special focus on children and adult English language learners), citizenship support and tutoring, technology support and services, and to run the South Sudanese Community Center.

-The current organization consists of an Executive Director, an Assistant Executive Director, a Board of Directors, a Community Center Board, a Program Manager, a small staff of tutors and program assistants, and an extensive team of talented volunteers--including many South Sudanese, American and international volunteers.
+The current organization consists of an Executive Director, an Assistant Executive Director, a Board of Directors, a Program Manager, a small staff of tutors and program assistants, and an extensive team of talented volunteers--including South Sudanese community members and their supporters.